 Erected 1963 by Louisiana Department of Commerce and Industry.

 Marker series.
 This marker is included in the National Historic Landmarks marker series.

 Location.
 29° 21.133′ N, 89° 27.412′ W. Marker is in Buras-Triumph, Louisiana, in Plaquemines Parish.
 Marker is at the intersection of State Highway 23 and Herbert Harvey Road, in the median on State Highway 23.
-Touch for map.
 Fort Jackson is approximately 70 miles southeast of New Orleans and 40 miles upriver from the Gulf of Mexico.
 It is on the west bank of the Mississippi River, opposite Fort St. Philip, and it is midway between the communities of Buras-Triumph and Boothville-Venice.
+Touch for map.
 Marker is in this post office area: Buras LA 70041, United States of America.
+Touch for directions.

 More about this marker.
 The fort is presently (August 2010) closed due to on-going restoration following the destructive affects of Hurricanes Katrina and Rita.

 1. "Battle of Forts Jackson and St. Philip".
 (Submitted on August 30, 2010, by Richard E. Miller of Oxon Hill, Maryland.)

 2. Fort Jackson, Louisiana. ...
 The fort has been owned by Plaquemines Parish since 1962.
 In the 1960s, Leander Perez threatened to turn it into a prison for any hippies and advocates of desegregation who entered the Parish. ...
 (Submitted on August 30, 2010, by Richard E. Miller of Oxon Hill, Maryland.)

 Additional keywords.
 Battle of New Orleans (1862); Fort St. Philip; U.S. Navy; National Historic Landmark (1960).